Photoluminescence from metal nanostructures -- dependence on size: Introduction

 For stronger illumination (hence, moderate heating), the size-dependence of the PL is amplified through the dependence of the Bose function on the (electron) temperature.
 This has a fairly small effect on the SE, but a large effect on the aSE due to the exponential dependence of the Bose function on the temperature, which itself scales with the absorption cross-section density.
 For even stronger heating, thermo-optic effects kick in, and cause the quality factor of the resonance to decrease~\cite{Sivan-Chu-high-T-nl-plasmonics,Gurwich-Sivan-CW-nlty-metal_NP}.
 This causes weaker (excessive) heating at resonance (away from resonance), and hence, has a complex effect on the PL, depending on the emission frequency (SE/aSE).

-We then demonstrate a good qualitative match between the prediction of our model and experimental results for spheres and layers, and even good quantitative matches in most cases.
-We demonstrate different trends by looking also at other particles shapes (rods and nano disks), and find a good qualitative match, even in the presence of modest field and temperature non-uniformity levels.
-Remarkably, the agreement extends beyond the formal limits of the analysis, specifically, in the presence of interband emission events, which are not accounted for in our analytic expression.
+We then demonstrate a good {\em qualitative} match between the prediction of our model and experimental results for spheres and films; in fact, good {\em quantitative} matches are observed in most cases.
+We demonstrate different trends by looking also at other particle shapes (rods and nano disks), and find a good qualitative match, even in the presence of modest field and temperature non-uniformity levels.
+Remarkably, the agreement usually extends beyond the formal limits of the analysis, specifically, in the presence of interband emission events, which are not accounted for in our analytic expression.

 In Section~\ref{sec:Discussion}, we discuss possible reasons for the occasional quantitative mismatches we observe, the implications of the results, their pros and cons compared with more sophisticated approaches in the literature, specifically, the rigorous momentum-space calculations provides in~\onlinecite{Abajo_DTU_PL,Abajo_Tagliabue_PL,Baumberg-Aizpurua_Nat_comm_2024_inelastic}, and mention possible extensions of our approach.